Have you ever walked into Target, Walmart, Costco, or another store and found yourself overwhelmed with the amount of sunscreen options?

 What if I'm swimming?

-If you’re planning to hit the pool this summer or head to a kid-friendly splash pad, sunscreen is a must!
+If you’re planning to hit the pool or head to a kid-friendly splash pad this summer, sunscreen is a must!

 The best way to stay protected in the water is with sunscreen labeled as water resistant.
 These sunscreens tend to adhere better to skin and provide longer protection.
-As a bonus, these sunscreens also provide more protection against sweat.
+As a bonus, they also provide more protection against sweat.

 As a general rule, you want to put sunscreen on 15 – 30 minutes before jumping in the water so your skin has enough time to absorb the sunscreen before it gets wet.